ADGEfficiency/data-science-south/content/lessons/bash-shell.md

 $ ls
 ```

-To reproduce this in your terminal, you only need to type `ls`.
+To reproduce this in your terminal, you only need to type `ls`, then `Enter` to run the command in the REPL.

-### Using the Bash Shell as a REPL
+### Bash as a REPL

 We can use the shell as a REPL to list the current directory files & directories using the `ls` program: